 The term “crime of violence” means:

-a) An offense that has an element of use, attempted use, or threatened use of physical violence against the person or property of another, or
+An offense that has an element of use, attempted use, or threatened use of physical violence against an individual or property of another; or

-b) Any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.
+Any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against an individual or property of another may be used in the course of committing the offense.

-Examples include, but are not limited to, arson, auto theft, assault, aggravated assault, burglary, kidnapping/abduction, manslaughter, murder, resisting arrest through the use or threat of physical force, robbery, vandalism, and sexual offenses.
+Examples include arson, auto theft, assault, aggravated assault, burglary, kidnapping/abduction, manslaughter, murder, resisting arrest through the use or threat of physical force, robbery, vandalism, and sexual offenses.

 In cases of crimes of violence, the Vice Provost may increase, but not decrease, timelines stated in the Code and may determine by whom the case is heard.

-9.8 Notification of Hearing Outcomes for Crimes of Violence

 Individuals who are victims of crimes of violence have a right to be notified of the outcome of complaint resolution procedures, upon written request to the Vice Provost.
 If the victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim.

 Notification shall be limited to the responsible student(s), part(s) of the Code violated, and assigned sanction(s).
 Individuals in receipt of this information may assume personal civil liability for releasing this information to others.